FNALLPC/machine-learning-hats/_sources/setup/purdue/purdue.md

 Point your browser to https://cms.geddes.rcac.purdue.edu/hub and log in with your CERN or FNAL account.

-Create an instance with the default resources.
+Create an instance with the default resources. **Do not select GPUs for the HATS.**

 ## 2. Clone this repository